-Cervone then creates a blend of up to five oils for the purpose intended: relaxation, stress, eczema, a respiratory problem or any myriad of issues, and decides on the application preference such as an inhaler, bath oil, spray or skin tincture.
+Cervone then creates a blend of up to five oils for the purpose intended: relaxation, stress, eczema, a respiratory problem or other issues, and decides on the application preference such as an inhaler, bath oil, spray or skin tincture.

 For people who are going to buy oils and experiment on their own, Cervone advises purchasing quality oils from companies that are GC/MS (gas chromatography-mass spectrometry) tested.
 This chemical test gives the breakdown of ingredients in a batch of oil.
-Some less ethical companies produce “oils” that may be only 20 percent pure oil and 80 percent filler.
+Some less ethical companies produce "oils" that may be only 20% pure oil and 80% filler.
 Cervone recommends avoiding companies and products that cannot produce a GC/MS report.

 Within lavender oil, for instance, there will be dozens of chemical ingredients, and people need to know how powerful the ingredients are and what they are before using them on the skin, inhaling them, or taking them internally.